waifro/simple-C-server-client/README.md

-# minimal (simple) PoC server-client socket for Windows
+# minimal (simple) PoC server-client socket for Windows & Linux

 in case you encounter on some error code, use this: